Oregano Oil Benefits and How to Use - Dr. Axe

 Similarly, research conducted in the Netherlands showed that oregano essential oil can also “prevent bacterial overgrowth and colonization in the large intestine during oral iron therapy.”
 Used to treat iron deficiency anemia, oral iron therapy is known to cause a series of gastrointestinal issues like nausea, diarrhea, constipation, heartburn and vomiting.

 It’s believed that carvacrol targets the outer membrane of gram-negative bacteria and increases membrane permeability, thereby causing depletion of harmful bacteria.
-In addition to its antimicrobial properties, carvacrol also interferences with certain pathways for bacterial iron handling, which helps lower side effects of iron therapy.
+In addition to its antimicrobial properties, carvacrol also interferes with certain pathways for bacterial iron handling, which helps lower side effects of iron therapy.

 4. Helps Treat Athlete’s Foot